Table Of Contents

 Somerville Community Path [Link] [Map]

 The Community Path is a proposed linear park that would connect the existing bicycle/community path, which connects to the Red Line Linear Park and thus to the Minuteman Bikeway, from where it ends at Cedar Street to Lechmere and eventually to downtown Boston.
 It would go along the abandoned railroad right of way to Lowell Street, which is currently in phase 1 planning; then parallel the railroad tracks at street level (along the embankment) to City Hall/Somerville High School; it would descend into the railroad right of way before the McGrath Highway and continue to Lechmere, separated from the Commuter Rail and future Green Line trains by a fence and a safe distance.
 Other routes are also under consideration.
-The City report is online in Acrobat format.
 The Friends of the Path are urging the City of Somerville to apply for a DEM Greenways Grant to start construction of the trail. the proposed and planned Green Line expansion provides an opportunity to complete this connection, and would have the funds to do it.

 Assembly Square/Mystic River Connection